-Basic navigation at sea and parts of a nautical chart marine navigation maps and nav basics parts of a nautical chart and boat navigation for sailing and sailboat.
+Basic navigation and parts of a nautical chart marine navigation maps and nav basics parts of a nautical chart and boat navigation 1 for sailing and sailboat.

 Any position on the earth can be described by its latitude and longitude which are the lines of an imaginary [ grid ] laid on the earth's surface.
 Grid lines running east to west and parallel to the equator are known as parallels of latitude with the equator itself being 0° latitude.
 Lines that run north to south, between the North and South Poles, are known as meridians of longitude.